The Changeling (film): Production

-Screenplay
+Screenplay and basis

-The film's screenplay was inspired by mysterious events that allegedly took place at the Henry Treat Rogers mansion in Cheesman Park, Denver, Colorado, while playwright Russell Hunter was living there during the 1960s.
-After experiencing a series of unexplained phenomena, Hunter said he found a century-old journal in a hidden room detailing the life of a disabled boy who was kept in isolation by his parents.
-During a séance, he claimed, the spirit of a deceased boy directed him to another house, where he discovered human remains and a gold medallion bearing the dead boy's name.
+The film's screenplay was inspired by events that allegedly took place at the Henry Treat Rogers mansion in Cheesman Park, Denver, Colorado, while playwright and composer Russell Hunter was living there during the 1960s.
+After experiencing a series of unexplained phenomena in the house, Hunter said he found a century-old journal in a hidden room detailing the life of a disabled boy who was kept in isolation by his parents, who sought to usurp a $70 million fortune he was set to inherit from affluent relatives.
+During a seance, he claimed, the spirit of a deceased boy directed him to another house, where human remains and a gold medallion bearing the dead boy's name were discovered.
 Henry Treat Rogers, a wealthy Denver attorney, was childless; but prior inhabitants of the house remain undocumented.
 The mansion was demolished during the 1980s and replaced with a high-rise apartment building.

+The validity of Hunter's claims have been questioned; the Denver Public Library has no official record of Hunter residing at the Henry Treat Rogers mansion, and according to historian Phil Goodstein, no families in the Denver area had a fortune of $70 million between the late 1800s and early 1900s.

+Financing

+The film's budget was raised by selling $25,000 shares to 264 investors, who later made a profit of $9,229 on their shares.
+The film was among nine films shot in British Columbia during the late 1970s, when the province offered tax shelters on film productions.

+Casting

+Actor George C. Scott was cast in the film's lead role of John Russell, while his wife, actress Trish Van Devere, was cast in the role of Claire Norman.